Mining Engineering

 • Minimum GPA requirement: 3.0/4.0.

-• Comprehensive Exams, oral mandatory, written may be waived at the discretion of the Doctoral Committee.
+• Comprehensive Exams, oral mandatory, and written may be waived at the discretion of the doctoral committee.

 Required Core Courses for either the MS or PhD degree: